The Scoop On NCL’s Breakaway With Kids

-Our family spent a week on Norwegian Cruise Line’s spiffy new NCL Breakaway ship to Bermuda.
-It’s gotten a lot of buzz, so we wanted to give you the scoop on what the ship has for families.
+Our family spent a week on Norwegian Cruise Line’s NCL Breakaway ship on a cruise to Bermuda when it was brand new.
+It’s gotten a lot of buzz and was followed by several nearly identical ships, so we wanted to give you the scoop on what the ship has for families.

 The NCL Breakaway’s Kids’ Clubs